ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 The best way to pick a feature to work on is to say hi to Ushahidi’s developers, let them know what you’d like to work on (front end, back end, etc), and chat about what could be suitable for you.

-Ushahidi Platform issues (bugs, feature requests, etc) are in Github Issues.
+Ushahidi issues (bugs, feature requests, etc) are in Github Issues.
 Find something that needs doing.

 - [Community tasks](https://github.com/ushahidi/platform/labels/Community%20Task) in github are feature that are up for grabs by community devs.